The Whiffle Ball Kid

 Neighborhood: East Village

+We convoyed out to a house in Connecticut.
 The swimming pool was very warm.
-There were huge trees in the backyard and they swayed in the breeze, and at the local Haymarket--which is sort of a Balducci's for Connecticans--my friend left the key in the car while we went shopping and it was still there when we came back.
+There were huge trees in the backyard and they swayed in the breeze, and beneath them, an expanse of lawn.
+We went shopping at the local Haymarket–which is sort of a Balducci’s for Connecticans–and my friend left the key in the car while we were inside shopping.
+The car was still there when we came back.
 I mean, he left the key in the car, and car running.
 But no one was interested in the Audi.
+The whole scene was suffused with plentitude.

 "By you or of you?"
 I said.